evillemez/zmk-config-elv/boards/shields/elv/wiring.md

+# Iteration with Claude

+I used Claude at various stages to write, debug, and test the firmware.
+I kept notes here for specific things I produced to give Claude extra info on issues I was having.

-# Wiring description
+## Wiring

-This was created for to help Claude understand the wiring, so it could help me write the correct overlay and keymap files.
+This was created for helping Claude understand the wiring, so it could help me write the correct overlay and keymap files.

 ```
 nice!nano pin -> keyboard function